johnnymast/morsecode/README.md

 ## Return values

-The encode and decode methods could return en empty string if no translation could beforce.
+The encode and decode methods could return en empty string if no translation could be made.
 So please take note of this.

 ## Installation